hedgeberg/GlitchHammer/README.md

 **CREDITS AND THANKS**

+##I'd like to thank the following for their contributions on this project thus far and im sure in the future:
-Kitlith -- For his really just incredible help and enthusiasm.
+-Kitlith -- For his really just incredible help and enthusiasm.
 He took on the challenge of making a proper assembly language and assembler and it really is a labor of love.
 Without him that wouldn't be possible.

-Stuckpixel -- For the assistance in troubleshooting and brainstorming.
+-Stuckpixel -- For the assistance in troubleshooting and brainstorming.

-Normmatt -- For debugging and constantly catching bugs even in a language he didn't even understand.
+-Normmatt -- For debugging and constantly catching bugs even in a language he didn't even understand.

-SciresM -- For being an all around genius, and also freeing me of the time constraint to finish 3DS exploitation, so this project can blossom into something really great.
+-SciresM -- For being an all around genius, and also freeing me of the time constraint to finish 3DS exploitation, so this project can blossom into something really great.

-My partner, Muu -- For supporting me and not minding the long nights disappearing into this pet project.
+-My partner, Muu -- For supporting me and not minding the long nights disappearing into this pet project.
 I'm really sorry for being so busy all the time, and i love you deeply

-All the folks in my team who I haven't named here because its a lot.
-You know who you are <3

-All the people who came to watch my streams while I worked on developing this.
+-All the folks in my team who I haven't named here because its a lot.
+You know who you are <3 -All the people who came to watch my streams while I worked on developing this.
 I hope you all learned something cool

 **LICENSE**